Buckingham: Culture

 Buckingham Old Gaol is the town's museum which was established in 1993 in the historic town centre Old Gaol building.
 It also houses temporary exhibitions and the Tourist Information Centre.

-The Chandos Cinema was in operation from 1934 and closed in 1987, but in 2005 an independent community cinema opened in the university called the Film Place.
+The Chandos Cinema was in operation from 1934 and closed in 1987 but, in 2005, an independent community cinema opened in the university called the Film Place.
 Live music events are regularly held in the Radcliffe Centre.

 A library is located in the town centre, operated by Buckinghamshire County Council.

-The town is home to numerous clubs and associations including the Buckingham Society, a civic amenity society linked with Civic Voice, a large U3A with over 900 members, and many music, photography and arts clubs.
+The town is home to numerous clubs and associations, including the Buckingham Society, a civic amenity society linked with Civic Voice, a large University of the Third Age (U3A) with over 900 members, and many music, photography and arts clubs.

-The town holds an annual Charter Fair.
+The town holds an annual charter fair.
 It is held in October over two successive Saturdays starting on the first Saturday after the 11th of the month.
 During the 19th century it was called the Statute Fair.
 The public roasting of an ox, sheep and pig often took place at the same time.